 Furthermore, the bill amends existing laws regarding reporting requirements for health care professionals.
-It introduces confidentiality protections for records created by the physician well-being program, exempting them from public disclosure and discovery, while also stipulating that reports must be made to the disciplining authority if a participant is unable to practice safely or if a patient has been harmed.
-The bill also emphasizes that any reports made under these provisions are not privileged and are subject to public records laws.
+It introduces confidentiality protections for records created by the physician well-being program, exempting them from public disclosure and discovery, while also stipulating that reports must be made to the disciplining authority if a participant is deemed unable to practice safely or if a patient has been harmed.
+The bill also specifies that any reports made under these provisions are not privileged and are subject to public records laws.

 Substitute Bill: 18.130.020, 18.130.070